 Whilst that may be reality for some, for those with children, a perfect garden may mean somethng entirely different.

-Pitcure this; having your children run out of the house with glee, jumping onto their trampoline and bouncing right off to chase the dog.
+Picture this; having your children run out of the house with glee, enjoying their Backyard Playground or jumping onto their trampoline and bouncing right off to chase the dog.